jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 The design approach presented here is different.
 We're going to do some top-down design before writing a line of code.
-We'll examine the UI's events and its states in order to build a high-level model using a State Transition Diagram.
+We'll examine the UI's events and its states in order to build a high-level model using a [State Transition Diagram]().

-;; TODO clean this up, punch it up.

-On first glance, it might seem that to build a state transition diagram, you'd start by drawing the states, then connecting them with transitions.
-You try it, it doesn't work, so you try again, starting with the transitions.
-We know, from the previous article, that user actions & system events become the transitions of the state machine.
-When you're building UI, which is almost always event-driven, then transitions are easy.
+;; TODO - show an example state transition diagram graphic

+It's tempting to try to list out all of the UI's states then connect them.
+We're not going to do that.
+We're building UI.
+UI is event-driven.
+We know from the previous article that user actions (and system events) become the transitions of the State Transition Diagram.
+So we'll start there.
+We'll walk through all of the things a user can do, discovering all of our UI's states as we go.

 ;; NOTE This is just a rough, stream of consciousness first pass.
 A walkthrough ;; of my thought process in actually designing the STD.

+;; Do we need to actually say what didn't work?
+Probably not.
+Let's just ;; explain what we actually do.
+So how do we describe that iterative process.

 First, we need a statement of requirements.
 And I'm not sure where this should go, but putting it here for now.
 Maybe just link to it, put it in /docs.